-The only stage that the BSF eats is the larvae stage.
-The first 2 weeks of their lives is when they devour the most amount of food.
-This is when they'll help you break down the stuff in your compost bin.
+The only stage that the BSF eats voraciously is the larvae stage.
+For the first 2 weeks of their lives, the larvae devour the most amount of food.
+This is when they'll help break down the stuff in your compost bin.
 The adult black soldier flies don't eat but only drink.
 Because of this, they don't cross-contaminate or spread diseases.

 To get a BSF compost bin started, you can get the worms directly from the sellers.
-Two good ones are PopWorms & Northwest RedWorms.
+Two good places are PopWorms & Northwest RedWorms.
 They sell you a box of 2000 or 10,000 for about $20 or more.
-The worms get to you wiggly & alive.
+The worms will get to you wiggly & alive.